We may earn income from links in this post. Please read this Disclosure for details.

 If you want a unique cig kofte experience, head to Çiğ Kofteci Ali Usta in Istanbul.
 It’ll be the most entertaining 4 TL you’ll ever spend.

 By Jub Bryant, Tiki Touring Kiwi

 You can find cacik at any restaurant that serves mezzes (small dishes).
-But you’ll also find it in many local homes as it is so easy to make with full fat yogurt, shredded cucumber, lemon juice and mint or dill.
+But you’ll also find it in many Turkish homes as the recipe is so easy to make.
+It’s basically full fat yogurt, shredded cucumber, lemon juice and mint or dill.

 By Ayngelina, Bacon is Magic